TLC Auto Glass

 Troubleshooting Nissan Rogue Moonroof Leaking: TLC Auto Glass to the Rescue

-When to Seek TLC Professional Nissan Rogue Moonroof Repair
+When to Seek TLC Professional Nissan Rogue Moonroof Repair?

-Persistent Leaks After DIY Attempts
+1. Persistent Leaks After DIY Attempts

 If you’ve already tried cleaning the drains or sealing the edges but water continues to seep in, it’s a clear sign the issue is more complex than it appears.
 Continued leaks can lead to internal damage that’s best addressed by professionals.

-Extensive Water Damage (Headliner, Electronics, Mold)
+2. Extensive Water Damage (Headliner, Electronics, Mold)

 When leaks go unnoticed for too long, they can cause serious damage to the headliner, affect the vehicle’s electronic systems, or lead to mold growth—all of which require immediate expert attention to prevent health risks and further deterioration.

-Suspected Damaged Drain Tubes (Disconnected, Kinked, Punctured)
+3. Suspected Damaged Drain Tubes (Disconnected, Kinked, Punctured)

 If water isn’t draining properly or is pooling around the moonroof, the drain tubes may be disconnected, pinched, or punctured.
 Fixing this often involves removing the headliner, a task best left to trained technicians to prevent damage to the interior.

-Major Seal Damage or Glass Misalignment
+4. Major Seal Damage or Glass Misalignment

 A worn-out seal or misaligned moonroof glass can allow water to bypass the drainage system entirely.
 This type of repair requires precise tools and alignment techniques to restore the moonroof’s proper function and a tight seal.
 In many cases, such issues are at the root of Nissan Rogue moonroof leaking, which should never be ignored.

-Issues with the Moonroof Motor or Switch
+5. Issues with the Moonroof Motor or Switch

 Some Nissan Rogue moonroof problems may stem from the motor or the control switch.
 Here are key symptoms to watch for:

-• Moonroof won’t move at all.
+• The moonroof won’t move at all.

 This often indicates motor failure.
 The motor may be burned out or mechanically stuck.
 You might hear a clicking or humming noise, but there’s no actual movement.